*Updated May 2021

-Some NAFTA occupations require the minimum of a bachelor’s degree to qualify.
+Some USMCA occupations require the minimum of a bachelor’s degree to qualify.
 Other positions require a specific degree or post-secondary diploma plus experience (e.g., interior designer, hotel manager, or computer systems analyst).
-While it appears NAFTA may limit individuals who possess a specific formal educational degree that is not on the list (e.g., visual arts degree), NAFTA regulations provide for expanded opportunities for both degreed and non-degreed applicants to obtain a TN visa.
+While it appears USMCA may limit individuals who possess a specific formal educational degree that is not on the list (e.g., visual arts degree), USMCA regulations provide for expanded opportunities for both degreed and non-degreed applicants to obtain TN status.

-NAFTA specifically prohibits “self-employment” for TNs.
+The USMCA specifically prohibits “self-employment” for TNs.
 That poses problems for entrepreneurs or recent graduates from a U.S. university who want to start a business in the United States.
-The NAFTA regulations do not define “self-employment.”
+The USMCA regulations do not define “self-employment.”

 If forming the Ontario entity is not feasible, the Canadian entrepreneur should avoid having shares in the U.S. startup issued to him.
 If they want some level of formal corporate interest, the use of restricted stock, stock options, warrants and voting trusts offer viable strategies.